lewpar/OpenCLAI/README.md

 # OpenCLAI
 Brings the power of OpenAI to your terminal.

+## Note
+To use this tool anywhere from the command-line you need to add the openclai bin to your system path.

 ## Usage
 To use any of the OpenAI endpoints you must select a OpenAI option.